crystal-data/num.cr/README.md

 ## Prerequisites

-Bottle relies on OpenBLAS and LAPACK for many underlying computations, and the development packages must be present for Bottle to work correctly.
+Num.cr relies on OpenBLAS and LAPACK for many underlying computations, and the development packages must be present for Num.cr to work correctly.

 For Debian, use `libopenblas-dev` and `liblapack-dev`.
 For other operating systems review the relevant installation instructions for that OS.

 ## Usage

-Bottle provides data structures that facilitate element-wise operations, accumulations, and reductions.
+Num.cr provides data structures that facilitate element-wise operations, accumulations, and reductions.
 While some operations are backed by BLAS and LaPACK, many vectorized operations use iteration written in Crystal.
 The primary goal of this library was to provide a NumPy like interface in